RobotDaniel/robotdaniel.github.io/_posts/2023-04-10-Dev Tool Basics.md

 `Inspector` and `Console` are the main ones we will be using
 `Inspector` lets you view the HTML of a page and edit the changes live
-`Console` allows you to view logs and use `JavaScript` commands note:this may look slightly different on other browsers but the functionality will be the same
+`Console` allows you to view logs and use `JavaScript` commands note:this may look slightly different on other browsers, but the functionality will be the same

 ## Using Inspect
 I will be using `example.com` for this example, but this will work on any website or HTML document